🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(f"Embedding dimension: {model.wv.vector_size}")

-# Get word vector
+# Get a word vector

 word = "learning"